 User behaviour and conversion rates will often vary according to where visitors have come from.
 Analyse data by source of traffic to find out how conversion rates and other important metrics vary according to organic traffic, PPC, direct, social media and email marketing activity.
 This will help you identify the best sources of traffic for your website and whether you are investing in the right channels to get a good return on investment.
 You can also see what visitors from different sources come to your site to buy or read.

-For any website it can be useful to analyse users by the frequency of visits, engagement (e.g. time on site) and types of users (new and returning) because they may have different needs and interests that are reflected in what they buy.
+For any website it can be useful to analyse users by the frequency of visits, engagement (e.g. time on site) and types of users (new and returning).
+They may have different needs and interests that are reflected in what they buy.
 Do more frequent visitors purchasing behaviour vary by region or time of day?

-Organisations which use segmentation are more successful at optimisation because it forces them to break down silos and look beyond their internal organisational structure.
+Organisations which use segmentation are more successful at optimisation.
+It forces them to break down silos and look beyond their internal organisational structure.

 3. The 8 Step Process For Reviewing Site Performance:

-I always begin by checking the setup of web analytics because often they haven’t been fully implemented from the beginning to the end of the user journey or correctly configured.
+I always begin by checking the setup of web analytics.
+Often they haven’t been fully implemented from the beginning to the end of the user journey or correctly configured.
 This includes ensuring internal traffic has been filtered out and you block spam and bot traffic from Google Analytics.

 The technical analysis is about giving the site a visual check, ensuring it is fast to load and looking for errors and SEO problems.
-It’s surprising how often a visual check of a site can identify basic problems with rendering or errors on a page.
+It’s surprising how often a visual check of a site can identify problems with rendering or errors.

-The next step is a heuristic evaluation which is an expert led analysis of the digital experience to identify areas of interest.
+A heuristic evaluation is an expert led analysis of the digital experience to identify areas of interest.
 This can also include some customers or prospects to make it more client-centric.
 Here are ten usability heuristics defined by Jakob Nielsen.
-An heuristic evaluation should generate many good ideas for including in your A/B testing plan, but make sure you look for evidence to support each item in your list.
+An heuristic evaluation should generate many good ideas for including in your A/B testing plan.
+Make sure you look for evidence to support each item in your list.

-Now you can look at your web analytics to see how your conversion rate varies by dimensions such as browser, screen size, traffic source and landing page.
+Now you can look at your web analytics to see how your conversion rate varies by dimensions.
+Such as browser, screen size, traffic source and landing page.
 You should also identify high traffic pages, funnel drop-off pages and exit pages.
-Always look at mobile users separately from desktop users and if you have many tablet users then also look at them separately.
-Never run reports with all devices grouped together as this is likely to be highly misleading and you will miss items that could be included in your A/B testing plan.
+Always look at mobile users separately from desktop users .
+If you have many tablet users then also look at them separately.
+Never run reports with all devices grouped together as this is likely to be highly misleading.
+You will miss items that could be included in your A/B testing plan.

 Usability testing is often the last thing that website owners conduct when reviewing their site.
-It should probably be the first thing you do as one interview at the beginning of a redesign is better than one hundred interviews once the design is completed.
+It should probably be the first thing you do.
+One interview at the beginning of a redesign is better than one hundred interviews once the design is complete.
 Check out my blog – Why does usability testing improve conversions for more details and a summary of remote usability testing tools.
 Usability testing will help to answer the why questions that your web analytics throw up and support hypothesis to add to your A/B testing plan.

 4. Prioritising Ideas For A/B Testing: